kammitama5/kammitama5.github.io/_posts/2017-9-14-Thursday-September-14th.md

 - As Cassini winds down, there was quite a lot of information and activity from JPL.
 - I would be honoured to intern there next year!
+- Oh, I'm racing on a boat on the 24th, one day after my LinkedIn event :)

 ## Learning C